CaronShi/Spark-Pyspark-Data-Engineering-and-Recommandation-System/README.md

+Competition.py is the final and latest project I did from the Data Mining course.
+There is a description on competition.py file's code

 **Environment Setup and Data Preprocessing:**

 You initialize a Spark context and set the logging level to "ERROR" to reduce log noise.